Skip to Content

 • Conversation — Full message history with role-colored entries (user/assistant).
 Send messages to the agent via text input.

-• Recording — Action timeline showing timestamped browser actions (navigate, click, type, scroll, screenshot).
+• Recording — Action timeline showing timestamped browser actions (navigate, click, type, scroll, screenshot), with JSON export.

-• Fingerprint — JSON view of the agent’s assigned fingerprint (user agent, screen dimensions, WebGL, etc).
+• Fingerprint — JSON view of the agent’s assigned fingerprint (user agent, screen dimensions, WebGL, etc), with regenerate-and-apply controls.

 Contexts